marcorinck/ngStart/README.md

 * [bower](https://github.com/bower/bower) (for dependeny management of javascript libraries to be loaded in browser)
 * [requireJS](http://requirejs.org/) (for javascript module loading and optimization)
 * [jslint](http://www.jslint.com/) (for quality checking of javascript code)
+* [Twitter Bootstrap](http://www.getbootstrap.com) (Less source files)(http://www.lesscss.org), [Font Awesome](fortawesome.github.io/Font-Awesome/icons/) (Less source files and fonts) and [ui bootstrap](http://angular-ui.github.io/bootstrap/) included and fully configured
-* [grunt-manifest](https://github.com/gunta/grunt-manifest) (an appcache manifest will be created when creating a deployable artifact)
+* [grunt-appcache](https://github.com/canvace/grunt-appcache/) (an appcache manifest will be created when creating a deployable artifact)
-* [grunt-targethtml](https://github.com/changer/grunt-targethtml) (filtering of html files for deployment on production servers)
+* [grunt-processhtml](https://github.com/dciccale/grunt-processhtml) (filtering of html files for deployment on production servers)
-* [grunt-data-uri](https://github.com/ahomu/grunt-data-uri) Embeds all referenced images in css files in the generated project css file, which is optimized by grunt
+* [Less compiler](http://lesscss.org/) Less compiler is picking up your changes in Less files during development automatically and during build
 * [karma](http://karma-runner.github.io/) (as a test runner for unit and ui tests)
 * [angular-translate](https://github.com/PascalPrecht/angular-translate) (for i18n)

+And many more.

 ###Architecture